ualib/agda-algebras/algebras_in_lean.rst

 Homomorphisms in Lean
 ---------------------

-Using the types defined in the last section, it's not hard to represent the assertion that a function :math:`h : A → B` is a :ref:`homomorphism <homomorphisms>`.
+Using the types defined in the last section, it's not hard to represent the assertion that a function :math:`h : A → B` is a :ref:`homomorphism <homomorphism>`.

 We could clean this up a bit by fixing the signature σ and algebras 𝔸 and 𝔹 in advance, the definition looks a bit cleaner.